 Our emotions regularly get in the way of effective negotiations.
 Nothing kills creativity quicker than anger, pride, embarrassment, envy, greed, jealousy, or other strong negative emotions.
 Anger is often an expression of fear or lack of confidence in our ability to get what we think we want.
 Emotional outbursts tend to escalate rather than resolve a conflict.
+In traditional negotiations we are inclined to focus exclusively on our needs and assume it is the other person's responsibility to worry about having her needs met.
+Yet, by showing a sincere interest in meeting the needs of others we increase the chances of having our needs met.
 If we can improve our ability to manage our emotions and respond without getting defensive, we have gone a long way towards creative negotiation.
 Kamran Alavi, a friend, once wisely said, "When we permit negative emotions, such as anger, to take control of us, this is a sure sign we are about to step into a trap."